jonathanhammond/Philips-Hue-Form/README.md

 More example found at http://www.justaddmusicmedia.com/work/form/

-Quick UI example of how to control Philips Hue Lighting system http://meethue.com/ Build using Relativewave/Googles Form visual developerment tool http://www.relativewave.com
+Quick UI example of how to control Philips Hue Lighting system http://meethue.com/ Built with Relativewave/Googles wonderful 'Form' a visual development tool.
+For more infor on Form visit http://www.relativewave.com & https://www.facebook.com/groups/formcommunity

 Email me if you use this composition would be great to check out your work.
 Have fun learning Form